Call 24/7.

 Call (877) 855-0765 for 24/7 help with treatment.

 Lrc Substance Abuse And Behavioral Programs is a methadone clinic in Lexington, SC.
-It is situated in Lexington County at 322 South Lake Drive, Suite A, 29072 zip.
-Lrc Substance Abuse And Behavioral Programs provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Lrc Substance Abuse And Behavioral Programs offers individual counseling, substance use education and family counseling.
-Lrc Substance Abuse And Behavioral Programs provides medication-assisted treatment to women and men.
+It is located in Lexington County at 322 South Lake Drive, Suite A, 29072 zip.
+Lrc Substance Abuse And Behavioral Programs provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+Other than methadone treatment, Lrc Substance Abuse And Behavioral Programs offers family counseling, group counseling and substance use education.
+Lrc Substance Abuse And Behavioral Programs provides medication assisted treatment to men and women.

 Treatment at a suboxone clinic in Lexington is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.